Ushalatha25/RedBus-Hackathon-Project/README.md

 # RedBus-Hackathon-Project
 An Android application that collects data from the motion sensors of a Mobile device and displays it in a Graphical User Interface.
-The app detects the motion using the accelerometer and proximity sensor classes of Java and displays the fluctuating X-,Y- and Z- axes when the mobile device is being kept face down and face up, mkaing it switch from DND (Do Not Disturb) mode to normal ringing mode.
+The app detects the motion using the accelerometer and proximity sensor classes of Java and displays the fluctuating X-,Y- and Z- axes when the mobile device is being kept face down and face up, making it switch from DND (Do Not Disturb) mode to normal ringing mode.
 This project is built using Android Studio, Firebase as the back-end and HTML & CSS for the front-end.

 ## Getting Started

 To get started with this project, you'll need to follow these steps: